hectormc-main/hector-website/about.md

 I socialized a bit with my floor, but I could feel social groups forming and me disjoint from all.
 More and more I would stick to my room and do whatever I could to stay in.

+I did do decently well at school.
-I did the work.
-Passed all my classes for a year (except one).
+I passed all my of my freshmen classes (except one that I neglected).
-Come sophomore year.
-I was afraid to do work.
+However, come sophomore year, I was afraid of everything.

 The imposter syndrome was suffocating.
 I was not worthy of being there.